-- a.
-The penalties issued for administrative infractions should be limited to warnings or fines unless there are extenuating circumstances. - b.
+- d.
+During an official hearing only (1) Rider and (1) Rider Representative will be allowed.
+Inclusion of other person(s) will be at the sole discretion of the Race Direction. - e.
 Penalties should be issued (if applicable) immediately after the session if practical.
 If not practical, penalties should be issued no later than the end of the same day and in exceptional cases up to but no later than 14 days after the incident.
-Penalties must be issued in writing no later than 14 days after the incident unless otherwise agreed by The Race Director or Referee and the party affected by the penalty, or the hearings are delayed.
+Penalties must be issued in writing no later than 14 days after the incident unless otherwise agreed by The Race Direction and the party affected by the penalty, or the hearings are delayed. - f.
+The Race Direction can refer the case to the Permanent Bureau to impose a higher penalty than the Race Direction is empowered to issue.

-7.3.2 The AMA Appeal Stewards
+7.3.2 The AMA Appeal Stewards Panel